-My name is Tianyu Du (probably you’ve already know cuz you successfully found this page).
-I am currently a senior undergraduate at University of Toronto, studying economics, mathematics, and computer science.
+My name is Tianyu Du, I am currently a senior undergraduate at University of Toronto, studying economics, mathematics, and computer science.
 My long-term research goal is to figure out whether machine learning methods can help economic studies.
 In particular, my research interests focus on developing data-intensive methods for economists and financial market practitioners.

 A thesis on applications of machine learning techniques on crude oil forecasting using news sentiments

 This thesis focuses on forecast asset market movements from financial news.
 Specifically, sentimental analysis tools from natural language processing (NLP) are used to generate article-level sentiment scores.
 Then data science techniques including SVM, CNN-RNN are deployed to create predictive models and capture the underlying inter-temporal dependencies.

 Github Repository is not Public Yet : (

 Final Project for STATS202: Data Mining and Analysis at Stanford University